freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 at least at the boot level.

-While preparing your hardware for a SecureDrop installation, you will want to make sure SecureBoot is enabled for the Workstations, and disabled for the Servers.
+While preparing your hardware for a SecureDrop installation, you will want to make sure SecureBoot is disabled for *SecureDrop Workstations* as well as the Servers.

 For instructions on how to enable or disable the SecureBoot feature for your